swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

 One example of such generator for Ruby projects is [rubydoc.info](https://rubydoc.info/gems/dry-system.) **it automatically detects public ruby gems and generates documentation pages based on the inline comments in the code itself**.

-You can for example, browse the [dry-system documentation website](https://rubydoc.info/gems/dry-system), where you can easily go through each method and class and check out what it does, what arguments it accepts, and what type of value it returns.
+You can for example, browse the [dry-system documentation website](https://rubydoc.info/gems/dry-system), where you can easily go through each method and class and check out what it does, what arguments it accepts, and what type of value it returns!

 While this is neat, often you just have private repositories you work with so you may wonder if this kind of thing is available for private projects?